 We believe every child should have the opportunity to create, compose, and perform, as well as to visit, experience, participate in and review extraordinary work.

-Artsmark can help unlock the potential of children and young people, help to develop character and talent, and increase their knowledge and understanding.
-That’s why Artsmark was created: to bring this ambition to life in every classroom.
+Artsmark can help unlock the potential of children and young people, help to develop character and talent, and increase their knowledge and understanding as part of a broad and balanced education.

 - Artsmark is the creative quality standard for schools and education settings, accredited by Arts Council England.